Species Introduction

 ✓ Expert Tip

-Introduce new fish gradually and monitor interactions to ensure compatibility.
+Introduce new tank mates gradually and monitor interactions closely to ensure compatibility.

 Q: How do I properly acclimatise Ancistrus L519 to my aquarium?

-Acclimatising your Ancistrus L519 is crucial for their health.
+Acclimatising your Ancistrus L519 is a crucial step to ensure their health.
 Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually add small amounts of your aquarium water into the bag every 5-10 minutes for about an hour.
-This process helps the fish adjust to the water parameters of your tank.
-Finally, gently net the fish into the aquarium, avoiding adding bag water to prevent contamination.
-This careful approach minimises stress and enhances their chances of thriving in their new home.
+Then, gradually introduce small amounts of tank water into the bag every 5 minutes for about an hour.
+This process helps them adjust to the new water parameters.
+Once acclimatisation is complete, gently transfer the fish into the aquarium using a net, discarding the bag water to prevent introducing contaminants.

 ✓ Expert Tip

-Q: What are the signs of a healthy Ancistrus L519?
+Q: What are the signs of healthy Ancistrus L519?

 ✓ Expert Tip